Info Session: Finance Programs

 No GRE/GMAT Required

-If I could summarize my experience at Golden Gate University in one word, I would use the word transformative because of the experiences that I’ve had with my instructors and professors.
+If I could summarize my experience at Golden Gate University in one word, it would be transformative.
 The classes are very impactful with a detailed and meticulous curriculum that is applicable to my current job.

 I’m grateful to have completed my undergraduate, graduate, and CFP® certification programs at Golden Gate University, ensuring a seamless and high-quality education in one place.
 The university’s rigorous academics, supportive community, and commitment to professional growth—along with valuable resources like its extensive library and Small Business Entrepreneur program—gave me the skills and confidence to launch my firm, Joyner Financial Planning.
 I’m proud to be part of an alumni network that values lifelong learning and real-world impact.